EdinZiga/Coffee-Shop-Website/README.md

 # Coffee Shop Website
 Github pages link: https://darkxscar.github.io/Coffee-Shop-Website/
 ## Description
- Simple coffee shop website used as final project for CS412 Web Application Development.
+ Coffee shop website used as final project for CS412 Web Application Development.
 ## How to run
  Just clone the repository to your local machine.
 Open index.html and you're done.
 ## Licence